The Story of Israel

 Read Gen. 12-13, 15-19, 21-23

 The patriarch’s original name was Abram.
 God gave him a new name after making his covenant with him (ch.
 17).
 Abram means “exalted father” whereas Abraham means “father of many.”
-This altered name was based solely on God’s promise, for to this point in his long life, he had no children.
+This altered name was based solely on God’s promise, for to this point in his long life, Abram had no children.
 God tells Abram that his descendants will be like the sand on the shore and the stars in the sky (ch.
 15).
 Even though he was old and had no evidence to support this promise, “Abram believed the Lord [Yahweh], and it was credited to him as righteousness” (Gen. 15:6).
 Through such faith, Abram became the forefather of “all those who believe” for he was “fully convinced that God was able to do what he had promised” (Rom.
 4:11, 21).

 Abram was a descendant of Noah’s son Shem.
 From his name we get the term “Semitic” which describes the people of Israel.

 Abram originally lived in Ur, probably the excavated city in southern Iraq.
 (The author knew of more than one city called Ur in his time, so he identified it as “Ur of the Chaldeans,” people who populated the region later than Abram’s time).
 Ur is one of the earliest known cities, from 2600 BC at least.
-An impressive ziggurat or temple still stands there.
+An impressive ziggurat still stands there.

 After leaving Ur, Abram’s father Terah moved his family to Haran in modern-day western Turkey (Gen. 11).
 (Abram’s brother was named Haran, but in Hebrew the names are not spelled the same).
 After Terah died in Haran, God called Abram to take a long and difficult journey to Canaan, but He promised that one day his descendants would rule this land.